jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 ..           operational          Test is online and being executed.
 ===========  ===================  =======================================================================================

 **Note:** For any non-default status tag, the tag should be followed by one or more Ticket tags (see: Tickets_) that are tracking the work needed to bring the test into operational state.
+The Ticket tags must follow immediately after the non-default status tag until any non-Ticket tag (or end of tags).
 For example:

 .. code:: Gherkin